intel-analytics/ipex-llm/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 ### Logs and Visualization
 #### Logs
-We use log to save Cluster Serving information and error.
-To see log, please refer to `cluster-serving.log`.
+To see log, please refer to Flink UI `localhost:8081` by default.

 #### Visualization
 To visualize Cluster Serving performance, go to your flink job UI, default `localhost:8081`, and go to Cluster Serving job -> metrics.
 Add `numRecordsOut` to see total record number and `numRecordsOutPerSecond` to see throughput.